DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - ✏️Information Disclosure: the revelation or distribution of private, confidential, or controlled information to external or unauthorized entities
   - ✏️Denial of Service (DoS): an attack that attempts to prevent authorized use of a resource; this can be done through flaw exploitation, connection overloading, or traffic flooding
   - ✏️Elevation of privilege: an attack where a limited user account is transformed into an account with greater privileges, powers, and access
-- 🔴**Process for Attack Simulation and Threat Analysis (PASTA)**: PASTA is a risk-­centric approach that aims at selecting or developing 📝countermeasures in relation to the value of the assets to be protected.
+- 🔴**Process for Attack Simulation and Threat Analysis (PASTA)**: PASTA is a risk-­centric approach that aims at selecting or developing 📝countermeasures in relation to the 📝value of the assets to be protected.
 A seven-stage threat modeling methodology: _(🟡Our Technical Application Tackles Vulnerabilities And Risks)_
   - ✏️Stage I: Definition of the Objectives (DO) for the Analysis of Risk
   - ✏️Stage II: Definition of the Technical Scope (DTS)
   - ✏️Stage III: Application Decomposition and Analysis (ADA)